Yelp/mrjob/docs/guides/dataproc-opts.rst

    :set: dataproc
    :default: ``True``

-   Attempt to install a compatible version of Python at bootstrap time.
+   Attempt to install a compatible version of Python at bootstrap time, including :command:`pip` and development libraries (so you can build Python packages written in C).

-   Python 2 is already installed on all images, but if you're in Python 2, this will also install :command:`pip` and the ``ujson`` library.
+   This is useful even in Python 2, which is installed by default, but without :command:`pip` and development libraries.

    .. versionadded:: 0.5.0